deargle/deargle.github.io/_security_assignments/lab_hashing_and_symmetric_encryption.md

 **Questions:**

-1. What is the length of each algorithm hash in characters?
-How many bits does each hash represent? (hint: how many bits are in one hex digit -- also called a 'nibble'?
+1. What is the length of each algorithm hash in characters (MD5 sha1, sha256)?
+How many bits does each hash represent?

+    (hint: how many bits are in one hex digit -- also called a 'nibble'?
 How many nibbles in the key?
 Or, How many bits in a byte, and how many bytes in a two-digit hex number like 'FA'?
 Review [this](https://simple.wikipedia.org/wiki/Hexadecimal_numeral_system) if you're still stuck)

-	**Answer:**
+    {% include lab_question.html question='How many bits are in an MD5 hash?' %}

 Make a copy of your file and open the copy in HxD.
 (HxD is available on the desktop.)
 Use the hexeditor to change just a single bit (e.g, change an “A” — 1010 to a B — 1011.
 Use Windows Calculator in the “Programmer” mode to be sure that your hexcode change represents a change of only one bit.)
 Save the modified file and hash it again.
 Since you only changed a single bit in a file of billions of bits, you might reason that the hashes would be nearly the same.
 Are they?
-Explain why.

-**Answer:**
+{% include lab_question.html question='If only one bit is changed on a 10 GB file how different will the hash be?' %}
+{% include lab_question.html question='Which property of cryptographic hash functions is most related to the previous question?' %}

 **Optional:** Use the MD5 function in CrypTool to hash a file.
 Look at the graphical depiction for how it works.

 ![image_4](../images/lab_2/lab_2_4.png){: width="300px" }

 ## Symmetric encryption with AES